Thank you for submitting the form. Your reference number is

 In some other states in Australia, the opposite applies and you can only do a u-turn at these locations if signs permit it.

 A driver must not begin a u-turn unless they have a clear view of any approaching traffic and can safely make the u-turn without unreasonably obstructing the free movement of traffic.
 The driver making the u-turn must give way to all vehicles and pedestrians, without exception.
-This includes giving way to vehicles turning left from slip lane or a side street even if they have a Give Way or Stop sign.
+This includes giving way to vehicles turning left from a slip lane or a side street even if the other vehicle is facing a Give Way or Stop sign.

 At an intersection with a median strip or dividing line, you must start the u-turn from the marked lane nearest, or as near as practical , the dividing line or median strip.
 In any other case, the u-turn must be started from the left of the centre of the road.

 A driver must not overtake, or do a U-turn across a single continuous centre line, or a single continuous line to the left of a broken line.
 A driver may only cross the above line markings to enter or leave the road (for example turning into a side street or driveway), or to avoid an obstruction, provided the driver has a clear view of approaching traffic, it is necessary, reasonable and safe to do so.
 An obstruction includes a traffic hazard, but does not include a vehicle that is stopped in traffic or moving more slowly than other vehicles.